phuongpham49/ppham4/research.md

  Re-examining Peaceful Interdependence: How Interconnected Production Networks Incentivize Economic Conflict?

  Can Effective Legislators be Effective Enforcers?
 Linking Legislative Effectiveness with Environmental Enforcement. (with Lawrence Rothenberg)

+ Tariffs, Geoeconomics and Political Cleavages: Evidence from American High-Tech Companies (with Randall Stone)